-The unique optoelectronic properties of graphene make it an ideal platform for a variety of photonic applications. ^{15,16} In particular, due to its high carrier mobility, gapless spectrum, and frequency-independent absorption, 16-18 graphene is very promising material for the development of THz detectors, 19 still severely lacking in terms of solid-state devices.
+The unique optoelectronic properties of graphene make it an ideal platform for a variety of photonic applications.^{16,17} In particular, due to its high carrier mobility, gapless spectrum, and frequency-independent absorption,^{17-19} graphene is very promising material for the development of THz detectors,20 still severely lacking in terms of solid-state devices.
 Refs.
-20, 21 theoretically suggested that THz detection in graphene could be mediated by electronhole pairs or interband photo-generation.
-However, we experimentally reported RT broadband THz detection as a result of overdamped plasma-waves excitation in the channel of a graphene-FET19 operating in photovoltage mode, with an electrical output per optical input (responsivity) $R_v \sim 0.015$ V/W and noise equivalent powers NEP = 30 nWHz^{1/2}.
+21 and 22 theoretically suggested that THz detection in graphene could be mediated by electron-hole pairs or interband photo-generation.
+However, we experimentally reported RT broadband THz detection as a result of overdamped plasma-waves excitation in the channel of a graphene-FET20 operating in photovoltage mode, with an electrical output per optical input (responsivity) $R_v \sim 0.015$ V/W and noise equivalent power NEP = $30 \text{ nWHz}^{1/2}$.
 Subsequently, Ref.
-22 reported ultrafast (10 ps response time) THz detectors based on photo-induced bolometric effects in graphene, operating in photocurrent mode, with a responsivity ~ 5 nA/W. Ref.
-23 then combined plasmonic/bolometric graphene FETs, reaching $R_v \sim 150$ μ V/W and operating in photovoltage mode at much higher frequencies (2.5 THz).
+23 reported ultrafast (10 ps response time) THz detectors based on photo-induced bolometric effects in graphene, operating in photocurrent mode, with a responsivity of ~ 5 nA/W. Ref.
+24 then combined plasmonic/bolometric graphene FETs, reaching $R_v \sim 150 \,\mu\text{V/W}$ and operating in photovoltage mode at much higher frequencies (2.5 THz).

-Here we report THz detectors operating at RT in either photovoltage or photocurrent mode with a significant enhancement of sensitivity and lowered NEPs compared to the state of the art.
-This is achieved by using either large (1 μ m) gate lengths, or buried gate geometries on a bilayer graphene (BLG) FET.
-We use BLG instead of single layer graphene (SLG) since the modulation of carrier density was proved to be more effective in the former case, 19 allowing a higher responsivity at THz frequencies.
+Here, we report THz detectors operating at RT in either photovoltage or photocurrent mode with a significant enhancement of sensitivity and lowered NEPs compared to the state of the art.
+This is achieved by using either large $(1 \ \mu m)$ gate lengths, or buried gate geometries on a bilayer graphene (BLG) FET.
+We use BLG instead of single layer graphene (SLG) since the modulation of carrier density was proven more effective in the former case,20 allowing a higher responsivity at THz frequencies.